 Even if you feel that moral or religious obligation requires you to confess, there is no reason that you need to do it right away.
 You can wait until your lawyer negotiates a deal that works for you.

 Your interactions with the commissioner will generally be recorded.
 The commissioner is a judicial officer and not a police officer.
-Unlike a police officer, a commissioner will not usually encourage you to incriminate yourself, and should not ask you any questions about the underlying facts of any accusations against you.
-He will usually ask you your name, where you live, where you work, and what charges you have been convicted of in the past.
+Unlike a police officer, a Maryland District Court commissioner will not usually encourage you to incriminate yourself, and should not ask you any questions about the underlying facts of any accusations against you.
+He will usually ask you your name, where you live, where you work, and what prior charges you have.
 The commissioner usually has at least part of your criminal record available to him when he asks you these questions, and a perceived lie about the fact of a prior conviction is likely to increase your bond, and may result in you being held without bond.
+The commissioner will usually know about charges and convictions both in Maryland and in other states.
 It is possible, but unlikely, that the answer to these basic questions may incriminate you, such as when your address itself may tend to prove that you are guilty of a crime.
 If you believe that an answer may incriminate you, or if the commissioner asks about the details of a crime, you should not answer until you have consulted with an attorney.
 You have the right not to answer, and you also have the right to have an attorney present while you are speaking to the commissioner.
 Choosing not to answer may increase the bond set by the commissioner, or may result in you being held without bond until you are brought before a judge during the next court session.
+This is one of the ways that a lawyer can help you at the hearing, as I can advise you which questions to answer and which not to answer in cases where that is an issue.

 So long as the commissioner does not ask about any underlying fact of any crime that you have been charged with, it is generally a good idea to answer his questions.
 Be wary of any police officer that says he is helping the commissioner or doing things for the commissioner.
 It may be an attempt to extract information that you should not provide.
 Speak only to the commissioner him or herself.

-If you have been arrested, or if you believe you may be arrested, you should speak to an attorney as soon as possible.
-Please contact me today at (301) 556-8709.
+If you or someone you know has been arrested, or if you believe you may be arrested, you should speak to me as soon as possible.
+Contact me today at (301) 556-8709, because no one wants to be in jail.